-Following Chadwick Boseman's death in August, many fans asked that the role of King T'Challa not be recast in Black Panther 2.
-During Disney's Investor Day event on Dec.
-10, Marvel confirmed Boseman would not be replaced with another actor, and acknowledged his devastating death.
+Following Chadwick Boseman's death in August 2020, fans had mixed feelings about the role of King T'Challa getting recast in Black Panther 2.
+During Disney's Investor Day event in December 2020, Marvel confirmed Boseman would not be replaced with another actor, and acknowledged his devastating death.
 "Chadwick Boseman was an immensely talented actor and an inspirational individual who affected all of our lives professionally and personally," said Marvel president Kevin Feige.
 "His portrayal of T'Challa the Black Panther is iconic and transcends iteration of the character in any other medium from Marvel's past."

 Feige continued, "To honor the legacy that Chad helped us build through his portrayal of the king of Wakanda, we want to continue to explore the world of Wakanda and all of the rich and varied characters introduced in the first film."

 Marvel producer Nate Moore, who worked on the first Black Panther, reflected on the decision not to recast for the sequel during a recent appearance on the podcast The Ringer-Verse.
 "I'm being quite honest.
 You will not see T'Challa in the MCU 616 universe," he said.
 "We couldn't do it."
 Moore explained that he and director Ryan Coogler had a "fast conversation" following Boseman's death about the potential of recasting and ultimately concluded that since "so much of T'Challa in the MCU on the screen . . . is tied to Chadwick's performance," it didn't seem right to replace him.
 Disney did not provide any other details about the Black Panther sequel, which is set to be released on July 8, 2022.